biopython/biopython.github.io/wiki/Download.md

 For Mac OS X, we recommend installing from source (see below).
-Under (Snow) Leopard, you will need to have installed Apple's XCode tools *including* the optional 10.4 SDK (check the option for 10.4 support when installing Xcode tools).
-For Lion, just get install XCode from the Apple App Store.
+Under (Snow) Leopard, you will need to have installed Apple's XCode tools *including* the optional 10.4 SDK (check the option for 10.4 support when installing Xcode tools) which comes on DVD with the computer.
+For Lion, just install XCode from the Apple App Store (it is a big download).

 Otherwise you typically install from source by downloading and uncompressing the archive, then running the commands: